---

 | :--- | :--- | :--- |

-| Product title, price, description, and reviews in raw HTML | AI-Readable | AI crawlers can index the catalog |
+| **AI-Readable** | Product title, price, description, and reviews appear in raw HTML | AI crawlers index the catalog |

-| JavaScript and empty `<div>` containers | Not AI-Readable | AI crawlers cannot index the catalog |
+| **Non-Readable** | Source code contains only JavaScript and empty `<div>` containers | AI crawlers cannot index the catalog |

-## Product and Offer Schema Markup
+## Schema Markup for AI Citability

 | Schema Attribute | What It Provides |